Analysis of multilevel Monte Carlo path simulation using the Milstein discretisation: Conclusions and future work

 In this paper we have proved that when using the Milstein discretisation for a scalar SDE the variance of the multilevel estimator is $\bO(h_\ell^2)$ for Lipschitz and Asian options, $\bO(h_\ell^2 (\log h_\ell)^2)$ for lookback options, and $\bo(h_\ell^{3/2-\delta})$ for barrier and digital options, for any $\delta>0$.

-Condition i) of Theorem \ref{thm:MLMC} requires knowledge of the order of weak convergence.
+The MLMC theorem \cite{giles08} also requires knowledge of the order of weak convergence.
 Theorems \ref{thm:KP} and \ref{thm:KPBB} together give $\bO(h)$ weak convergence for the Lipschitz and Asian options, and $\bO(h \log h)$ convergence for the lookback option.
 For the digital and barrier options, the analysis of the multilevel convergence can be modified to instead consider $\EE[ \hP_\ell \!-\!
 P ]$, and hence it can be proved that the weak order of convergence is $\bo(h^{1-\delta})$ for any $\delta>0$.
-In all cases, the weak convergence rate satisfies the inequality $\alpha\!\geq\! \fracs{1}{2}$ required by Theorem \ref{thm:MLMC}, and so it can be concluded that the computational cost to achieve a r.m.s.~accuracy of $\eps$ is $\bO(\eps^{-2})$ for all of the cases considered in this paper.
+From this, in all cases considered in this paper it can be concluded that the computational cost to achieve a RMS accuracy of $\eps$ is $\bO(\eps^{-2})$.

-There are lots of directions for future research.
-One is the extension to jump-diffusion \cite{xg12} and exponential \Levy\ processes \cite{xia13}, to complement existing analyses for \Levy-driven SDEs \cite{marxen10,dereich11,dh11}.
-Others include the analysis of MLMC applied to the computation of sensitivities, usually referred to as ``Greeks'' \cite{bg12,burgos13}, and also stopping times \cite{primozic11}.
-For path-dependent options there are possibilities of improving the order of convergence of the multilevel variance using adaptive algorithms \cite{hsst12}, and the complexity can also be improved using quasi-Monte Carlo sampling \cite{gw09,gn13}

-The most natural direction in which to extend the analysis in this paper is to multi-dimensional SDEs.
-In cases in which a certain commutativity condition is satisfied (see, for example, page 353 in \cite{glasserman04}) there is a simple generalisation of the Milstein discretisation which still requires only the increments of the driving Brownian motions.
-In this case, most of the analysis in this paper will extend quite naturally.
-The only problem is that if $W_1(t)$ and $W_2(t)$ are two correlated Brownian motions, then we do not have analytic expressions for the joint distribution of their minima and maxima over a given interval, conditional on the end values.
-This will cause problems in constructing the lookback and barrier estimators if the payoff depends on more than one minimum or maximum.